awhitwam/dhcp2dns/README.md

 It uses the MikroTik's internal DNS cache (/ip dns static) as a **temporary, authoritative synchronization store** to maintain state and perform change detection.
 The main goal is to ensure devices receiving dynamic IP addresses are immediately resolvable by their human-assigned names network-wide.

+I run this script on a schedule, every 20 mins or so

 ## **Key Features**

 * **Primary External Sync:** Designed specifically to push and delete records on a configured **External DNS Server**.